-The first thing is this: I am capable of living in ways which are good for me, and I am capable of living in ways that are not good for me.
+The first thing is this: I am capable of living in ways which are good for me and that I am capable of living in ways that are not good for me.
 I can give myself to that which is “me,” and I can give myself to that which is “not me.”
-I can surround myself with toxic personalities, and I can search out the people who are a blessing for my soul—who reconnect me to that which is deepest, truest and best about me—who provide me with an environment which enables me to be true to myself within the context and circumstances of my life.
+I can surround myself with toxic personalities, and I can search out the people who are good for my soul—who reconnect me to that which is deepest, truest and best about me—who provide me with an environment which enables me to be true to myself within the context and circumstances of my life.

-The second thing is this: I am capable of living in ways which are good for those about me, and I am capable of living in ways that are not good for those about me.
+The second thing is this: I am capable of living in ways which are good for those about me and I am capable of living in ways that are not good for those about me.
 I am capable of influencing the lives of others for good and for ill.
 I can live with them as a toxin, or as a purifying, cleansing, agent of grace and compassion.

 These are the two things.
 I can live in ways that are good for me and I can live in ways that are good for you.
 And I can live in ways that are bad for me and I can live in ways that are bad for you.
 How much for me and how much for you?